 426. HISTORY OF THE ENGLISH LANGUAGE.
 This course is designed to give the student a broad, comprehensive understanding of present-day English.
 It aims to present the historical development in such a way as to maintain a balance between the external and internal history of the language.
-Required for those seeking departmental recommendation for teaching.
-Does not meet literature requirement for graduation.
 Three credits; spring.

 472. METHODS OF TEACHING ENGLISH IN THE SECONDARY SCHOOL.
 Content, organization, methods and techniques of teaching English and related subjects in the secondary school.
-Observation, demonstration, and class presentation are required of the students as a part of this course.
-Required of all candidates for teacher certification.
-Will not apply on an English major nor will it apply on the requirements of literature for graduation.
-Three credits; winter.
+Observation, demonstration, and class presentation are required.
+Three credits; spring.